FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-glossary.rst

         A JWT is self contained, so it has all the data in it for the :term:`fhir server` to check its validity.
         This however means that the token cannot be revoked in case of malicious use.
 The token remains valid until its expiration time is past.

         A JWT is encoded into a single string.
-You can easily decode it on `JWT.io<https://jwt.io>`_.
+You can easily decode it on `JWT.io <https://jwt.io>`_.

+    JWK
+        JWK is an abbreviation of JSON Web Key.
+It defines a JSON structure for a key.
+A client can sign requests with a private key and publish a JWK for the corresponding public key for Firely Auth to use when validating the signature.
+        Multiple JWKs are usually published on a url in the form of a JWKS - a JSON Web Key Set.
+Multiple keys allow for key rotation without downtime.

     reference token
         A reference token is a string that does not contain any information about what is granted.
 Instead it is a _reference_ to